insideout10/wordlift-docs/docs/overview.rst

 that machines can understand and reference.

-There are a growing number of services (including Google) that try to make use of this kind of information: ensuring that you are *directly* controlling the data you care about it is a good thing.
+There are a growing number of services (including Google) that try to make use of this kind of information: ensuring that you are *directly* controlling the data you care about is a good thing.